Step-by-Step Instructions

 Step 1: Assess the Area

-- Begin by evaluating the area where debris removal is needed.
-Identify the types of debris present (e.g., branches, construction materials, hazardous waste) and the size of the area to be cleared.
+- Begin by surveying the area where debris is located.
+Identify the types of materials present (e.g., wood, metal, plastic) and determine the volume of debris that needs to be removed.

 -